teochewthunder/nike-meme-generator/README.md

 Upon a `POST`, the form gets the new first line, second line and slogan.
 Then it processes the image file and stores it in the `uploads` directory.
 The div, id `memeContainer` will render the image in grayscale and position the words within.

-***Note**
-This does not work in Safari's earlier versions.
+***Note**: This does not work in Safari's earlier versions.
 While the upload performs just fine. the image is not rendered in grayscale.*